 The second thing you need to consider is GDPR and Facebook Custom Audiences.

 2. GDPR and Facebook Custom Audiences

 To understand why we need to introduce the concept of “data controller” and “data processor”.
 Depending on its role as a data controller or processor, a company has different responsibilities under the GDPR.
-A company is a ‘data controller’ when they decide the purpose of how to process the data they collected, whilst it is a ‘data processor’ when it processes the data on behalf of the data controller (like Facebook does, in most situations).
+A company is a “data controller” when they decide the purpose of how to process the data it collected.
+At the same time, it is a “data processor” when it processes the data on behalf of the data controller (like Facebook does, in most cases).

 What exactly is a data controller?